Louisville officials release 911 calls revealing new details about mass shooting at bank

 "I think I got him down!
 I think he's down!"
 Galloway said, the video shows.
 He then advanced toward the building and directed others to check on his fallen colleague.
 "Suspect down.
 Get the officer!"

-The bystander footage, also released by police, was filmed across the street from the bank.
-The video shows Galloway taking cover behind the planter with his gun raised and pointed toward the building as he tries to locate the gunman's position.
+The bystander footage, also released by police, was recorded across the street from the bank.
+The video shows Galloway taking cover with his rifle raised and pointed toward the building as he tries to locate the gunman's position.

 The entire situation -- from when the gunman began firing his assault weapon to when he was killed by police -- lasted for about nine minutes, according to Louisville police Lt.
 Col. Aaron Cromwell.